 One of the ways to re-focus on the passion of Christ is to adopt the Lenten disciplines.
 These disciplines are not supposed to be some kind of punishment.
 The point of observing them is to do something that will catch our attention every day, and every time our attention is caught, we focus our mind on God, remembering what God has done for us in the sacrifice of his Son, and what we are called to be as disciples of the suffering Christ.

-There are two basic kinds of disciplines.
-One is giving up something, but the other is adding something to our life.
+There are three basic kinds of disciplines.
+One is giving up something, another is doing something proactive, and a third is adding something to our life.
 Let’s begin with giving up something, since that’s what most people think the disciples of Lent are about.

 Some of the faithful would abstain from all animal products during Lent (meat and dairy), while others would allow the consumption or fish or fowl.
 Traditionally, a person fasting for Lent would abstain from all foods until late afternoon or early evening, when a simple meal is taken.
 With two small snacks during the day, that’s just enough to keep up your strength, but not enough to satisfy your desire to eat.
 However—and this is very important!—you should not give up food if your motivation is to lose weight or improve your health.
 Then it’s about you and not about God.
 You might undertake a diet, but that program should be unrelated to what you give up for Lent.
 If you give up a particular food, it’s so that every time you crave it (and you will since you’re consciously abstaining from it!), and then decide not to have it, your attention is caught and directed back to God.
 By changing our menu we remind ourselves that we’re in the season of Lent and we’re focusing on God.
 Sundays are not fast days because they are the Lord’s Day, the day of the Eucharistic feast.
 But this is no reason to commit an act of gluttony to make up for the previous six days of fasting, In fact, the Eastern Churches still maintain the Lenten fast on Sundays; it’s just a lesser fast in which wine and oil are allowed.